Edwin Broun Fred: Biography

 Edwin Broun Fred was born on March 22, 1887, in Middleburg, Virginia.
 He attended Randolph-Macon Academy in Front Royal, then attended the Virginia Polytechnic Institute.
 He received a bachelor's degree in 1907 and a master of science in 1908.
 He then studied at the University of Göttingen in Germany, where he received a Ph.D. in bacteriology in 1911.
 Virginia Polytechnic then hired him as an assistant professor, where he taught from 1912 to 1913.
 Fred was then hired by the University of Wisconsin.
 He was elected in 1918 a fellow of the American Association for the Advancement of Science.
 His doctoral students include Ira Baldwin, Elizabeth McCoy, William Bowen Sarles, Edward Tatum, and Perry William Wilson.

+In 1927, he guided Maria Löhnis who visited his lab from the Netherlands and performed research on Rhizobium bacteria.

 In 1934, Fred was named dean of the graduate school at Wisconsin.
 During World War II, he chaired a study of biological warfare sponsored by the National Academy of Sciences.
 Later, he was a consultant to the Secretary of War For this work, he was awarded the Medal for Merit.
+He was elected to the United States National Academy of Sciences in 1931.
 In 1943, Fred was named dean of the College of Agriculture and director of the Agricultural Experiment Station.
-Two years later, Fred was named president of the university, a position he held for thirteen years.
+Fred was elected to the American Philosophical Society in 1945.
+That same year, Fred was named president of the university, a position he held for thirteen years.
 His presidency is noted for the extension centers he develop to handle postwar enrollment increases.

 Fred married Rosa Helen Parrott on June 21, 1913; they had two children.
 He was the president of the Society of American Bacteriologists in 1932.
 Fred was vice chair of the National Science Board and a member of the National Advisory Health Council and the Advisory Board Commission of Educational Exchange.
 He also served on the board of trustees of the Carnegie Foundation for the Advancement of Teaching from 1946 to 1958.
 He died in Madison on January 16, 1981, and was buried at Sharon Cemetery in Middleburg.